stephenxu10/Clash-Royale-Heroes-Analysis/README.md

 - How are these probabilities distributed as $k$ goes from $1$ to $m$?
 - Is the hero unlock system really that bad?

+I assume:
+- Hero summons are independent of all previous summons and give equal probability of obtaining any hero in the game, regardless of which ones are currently unlocked.

 We will back our findings with combinatorics and programming.
 Math and Clash enthusiasts should check out the PDF file in this repo, where I explain the theory and answer the questions outlined above.
 Enjoy!

 # Usage